Abdorrahman Boroumand Center

 Judgment

-There is no information available regarding the location or circumstances of Mr. Davudi’s burial.
+No information is available regarding the location of Mr Davudi’s burial or the circumstances of his interment.

 Correct/ Complete This Entry